Saturday, February 16, 2013

 We laid the planks side by side and then screwed the braces onto the bottom.

-We used three braces to ensure it would stay together and of course plenty of screws!;)
+We used three braces to ensure it would stay together and of course plenty of screws!;) I know there is a proper way to complete this but we used what we had on hand.

 I wanted to make the planks look like they were old barn wood.
 To accomplish this I took some of my Country Gray AS chalk paint and watered it down a ton to create a wash effect.
 It took very little paint.
 Yo can see the difference in the knots of the wood from top to bottom.
 Top with wash.
 Bottom without.

 Next I used some DIY stain made from steel wool and Apple Cider Vinegar.
 I tested the stain after it sat for just 24 hours but it came out very orange and took 6 coats to get it to show up so I let it sit longer.
 The longer it sits the darker the stain.
 I ended up letting my jar of stain sit for 5 days before I attempted using it again.
 The home made stain was BEYOND stinky and honestly took way too many coats to get the color I wanted.
+I do not recommend this method of staining.

 After many attempts to get the old top off the base in one piece we got fed up and just hammered the heck out of it.
 It was actually made from particle board so there was really no need to save it for a later date.
 There are two pieces to the base because it had an extension.
 At this point I was still questioning if I was doing the right thing.
 I mean really who in their right mind would basically destroy a well made fairly expensive....we got ours on clearance at a STEAL because of a few scratches four years ago... solid dining room table?
 I guess that answer is me!;)